Skip to content

 docker build -t initialized-mongo .

-Change now the docker-compose.dev.yml to use the new image:
+Now change the docker-compose.dev.yml file to use the new image:

 mongo: